-Commencing in 2013 by our Founding Artistic Director, renowned harpist Heidi Lehwalder, Chamber On The Mountain is now celebrating its eighth season of presenting some of the finest classical musicians in the world to our audiences in a beautiful, intimate setting.
-We present five Sunday afternoon concerts a year between September and June, scheduled around the school calendar to ensure we are reaching as many students as possible.
+Commencing in 2013 by our Founding Artistic Director, renowned harpist Heidi Lehwalder, Chamber On The Mountain is now celebrating its tenth season of presenting some of the finest classical musicians in the world to our audiences in a beautiful, intimate setting.
+We present four or five Sunday afternoon concerts a year between September and June, scheduled around the school calendar to ensure we are reaching as many students as possible.
 Our concerts take place at Logan House, at the Beatrice Wood Center for the Arts in Upper Ojai, where our audiences experience an extraordinary musical experience in a breathtakingly beautiful, natural space.
 Our venue is surrounded by mountains and gardens, giving concert-goers an opportunity to escape the bustle of the city and connect with the extraordinary beauty of Ojai.

 The Arianna String Quartet & Michele Levin, Pianist, in a group photo